xilun/cbwin/README.md

     c:\Users>
     xilun@WINWIN:/mnt/c/Users$

-Note that it is not recommended to redirect Win32 processes that are launched in the "background" (like with `wstart` - more precisely if any Win32 process is created by the one you launched with its standard handles inherited and the command does not wait for its termination).
-This might change in a future release.

 The environment block for launched processes is the one `outbash.exe` was started with, but it can be modified for individual commands.
 The `--env` option allows to set environment variables for the command.
 Parameters after this option are interpreted as environment variable definitions until one starts with "`--`" or a parameter does not contain